dbak5/CybesecurityResourcesTools/BeginnerAdvice.md

 <em>Disclaimer: general advice from anecdotes gathered from professionals across the industry.
 Please consider your own situation and make judgments as to whether the following advice applies to you.</em>

-This is mainly a collection of resources and tools I've collected from my journey into cyber.
 I wanted to put something together that is fairly general but comprehensive to provide a direction for newbies - because when I started, it was so hard to figure out where to begin.
 Thank goodness for mentors!

 The contents of this specific page is information I wish I had known sooner, and therefore want to share with others so you don't make the same bad decisions I did - ha!